LuneWeb/docs/src/luau/setup.md

 ## Libraries

-The `setup` command will install libraries that are written in plain luau at your home directory under `.luneweb/`
+The `setup` command will install libraries that are written in plain luau at project directory under `.luneweb/`.

+it's recommended to add this directory to .gitignore since its generated automatically

 ::: code-group